pgbackrest/pgbackrest/CONTRIBUTING.md

 - `--run` - a number identifying the run within a test if testing a single run rather than the entire test

-- `--dev` - sets several flags that are appropriate for development but should be omitted when performing final testing prior to submitting a contribution to the project.
+- `--dev` - sets several flags that are appropriate for development but should be omitted when performing final testing prior to submitting a Pull Request to the project.
 Most importantly, it reuses object files from the previous test run to speed testing.

-- `--vm-out` - displays the test output
+- `--vm-out` - displays the test output (helpful for monitoring the progress)

 - `--vm` - identifies the pre-build virtual machine when using Docker, otherwise the setting should be `none`

+- `--coverage-only` - selects a vm to use (although best when overridden with `--vm=f32`) and provides a coverage report in `test/result/coverage/coverage.html` or `test/result/coverage/lcov/index.html`

 For more options, run the test or documentation engine with the `--help` option:
 ```
 pgbackrest/test/test.pl --help
 pgbackrest/doc/doc.pl --help
 ```

 #### Without Docker